JhonEgbret/Geopolis/Nekocious Neko.md

 # NOVICE NEKOUTA
 ## 1750
 - Nekocious is imprisoned and tortured -> She allies with the [[Tenar]] Terrorist Group and the [[Magicians' Guild of Labalda]] to become more powerful
-- Ponokota lives in hiding alongside Jerojero --> They plan a break and start preparations --> Album 3's genre is also decided
+- Ponokota lives in hiding alongside Jerojero --> They plan a break and start preparations
 - Nagoshi utilizes his sister's imprisonment to begin publishing his biology projects after years of personal research --> Several breakthroughs ensue
 - The President of Limpex writes a [[book]] detailing his experience in captivity --> It is a best-seller, NEKOUTA is vilified by the general public
 - All NEKOUTA albums/bootleg merchandise begin to be incinerated --> Album 2 is bootlegged by fans